Open

 To be eligible for the Return of fuel charge proceeds to farmers tax credit program, you must:

-Must be a corporation operating a farming business
+Corporation operating a farming business

-Must have at least $25,000 in gross eligible farming expenses
+At least $25,000 in eligible farming expenses

-Expenses must be attributable to designated provinces for the applicable year
+Expenses linked to designated provinces

 What expenses are eligible under Return of fuel charge proceeds to farmers tax credit?